There are many different types of paper, depending on how they are manufactured.

 Types of Drawing Papers

 Bristol Board (named for the town in England) is a smooth and heavier paper, much like card stock.
 It is known for its durability and versatility.
-It is suitable for various media and features two different types of "tooth," both are relatively smooth and come in a two-ply, one-ply (for tracing), and vellum finish, suitable for colored pencils or pens and ink.
+It is suitable for various media and features two different types of "tooth," which are relatively smooth and come in a two-ply, one-ply (for tracing), and vellum finish, suitable for colored pencils or pens and ink.

 Charcoal paper has a slightly textured surface called the "tooth" of the paper, and the amount of texture or "tooth" varies among different brands.
-The texture allows the paper holds the tiny particles of the charcoal so that it adheres better to the surface.
+The texture allows the paper to hold the tiny particles of the charcoal so that it adheres better to the surface.
 Handmade paper is usually delicate and absorbent, best used for collage.
 Be sure to test it first before investing in a large quantity.

 Cotton Rag Paper is made from cotton and comes in various weights, textures, and hues.
 It is the best of severe endeavors, including printmaking, and is excellent for wet drawing media such as ink or watercolor washes.